Associate PI Scheme - FAQs

 The study application form should be completed and submitted by a member of the national study team, for example the Trial Manager/Study Coordinator, or Chief Investigator.

-My study has a pending extension to the planned end-of-recruitment date, but the old date is on CPMS, is it eligible to join the Associate PI Scheme?
+My study plans to extend the recruitment end date, but the old date is on CPMS, is it eligible to join the Associate PI Scheme?

 What do I do if I don’t think the study should be part of the Associate PI Scheme?

-As part of the application process, we will seek approval from the Chief Investigator and Managing Organisation to confirm they agree with the study being registered onto the Associate PI Scheme.
+Approval from both the Chief Investigator and the Managing Organisation is required for a study to be registered onto the Associate PI Scheme.

 What are the benefits of joining the Associate PI Scheme for my study?